 In 1993 Stream of Praise Music Ministries, one of the most prominent Chinese-language contemporary worship music groups today, was established in Southern California by 1.5-generation Taiwanese immigrants.
 Over the past 30 years, Stream of Praise has published 30+ albums of original worship music, and they are well-known in Chinese-speaking communities around the world.
 Their music draws from various influences including CCM, gospel and jazz but they also have songs that draw from Chinese culture both lyrically and musically.
 For example, their song “Peace” incorporates traditional Chinese instruments and uses pentatonic melodies.
 (Screenshot from “Peace” music video at top of this blog post.)

 In 2008 Oregon Catholic Press published a Vietnamese hymnal titled Thánh Ca Dân Chúa to serve the large Vietnamese diaspora in North America.
 The hymnal includes hymns that incorporate traditional Vietnamese music and cultural references from 100+ Vietnamese composers as well as some English translations for the children of Vietnamese immigrants who may not be fluent in Vietnamese.
+“Tình Chúa Cao Vời/Boundless Love,” composed by Duy Thiên, is an example of a bilingual hymn that is included.
 While many of the songs in this hymnal originate from Vietnam, songs from composers like Nguyen Quang Hung (1955-2012) who immigrated to the U.S. after 1975 are also included.

 In 2012 Rev. Dr. Russell Yee’s book Worship on the Way was published by Judson Press, and to this day it remains the only book published on the topic of Asian American worship.
 The book includes discussions on how culture relates to worship; challenges to the development of Asian American worship; Yee’s work in gathering and organizing Asian American worship leaders, including hosting the Waterwind Asian American Worship Conference and accompanying Asian American Christian songwriting contest in 2003; examples of worship songs expressing Asian American identity and faith; and more.

 Learning about what others have created in the past has encouraged me in my own songwriting journey and efforts to create worship music that speaks to my own context and background.
 Knowing others have found success doing this difficult work gives me hope that I too am capable of making a meaningful contribution in this field.
 In fact, in 2021 I released my own original worship song called “God Who Sees Us” after the Atlanta spa shootings where 6 women of Asian descent were murdered.
 I incorporated my great grandfather’s instrument – the Chinese erhu – with the help of a professional erhuist Feifei Yang, and in the song, I wrote about the long history of anti-Asian racism in the U.S., tying in the story of Hagar, an oppressed woman and foreigner in Genesis 16.
-By God’s grace, the song has been well received and used by churches, seminaries and conferences across the U.S., including the 2022 Urbana Missions Conference and the 2022 Episcopal Asiamerica Ministries Consultation.
+By God’s grace, the song has been well received and used by churches, seminaries and conferences across the U.S., including the 2022 Urbana Missions Conference, and as of June, 2023, the song has been published by GIA Publications, Inc.!
 No matter who else the song may reach, I’m grateful for the experience of creating an honest worship song that felt true to my experience as an Asian American woman and that helped others voice their own prayers and worship to God.

 Feifei Yang and me performing my song “God Who Sees Us”.
 Photo by Mary W. King.